Boston Architectural College: Continuing Education Program

-The BAC offers continuing education course in a range of design fields.
-The BAC is a registered AIA provider for Continuing Education.
+The BAC offers a Continuing Education program.
+The college is also a registered AIA provider for Continuing Education.

-Academic-Only First Year Program (AOP)

-The Academic-Only First Year Program is an optional first-year foundation studies program offered across the four schools of the BAC.

 Accreditation

-The BAC is accredited by the New England Association of Schools and Colleges (NEASC), and the BAC's first-professional degrees are professionally accredited by the National Architectural Accrediting Board (NAAB), Council for Interior Design Accreditation (CIDA, formerly FIDER) and the Landscape Architectural Accreditation Board (LAAB).
-The BAC is a member of the ProArts Consortium.
+BAC is accredited by the New England Commission of Higher Education and the college's first-professional degrees are professionally accredited by the National Architectural Accrediting Board (NAAB), Council for Interior Design Accreditation (CIDA, formerly FIDER), and the Landscape Architectural Accreditation Board (LAAB).
+It is also a member of the ProArts Consortium.

 Campus

-Facilities at The BAC are referred to by their addresses.
+Facilities at the BAC are referred to by their addresses.
 The college purchased 951/955 Boylston Street, which was vacated by the Institute of Contemporary Art, Boston, when it moved to the Boston waterfront in 2006.
 The college is planning major work on the 320/322 Newbury and 951/955 Boylston properties towards the goal of making both properties and the surrounding cityscape more sustainable by reducing rainwater runoff and powering the campus facilities with a geothermal well.
 The current plan also calls for improvements on the public alley between 320/322 Newbury and 951/955 Boylston.

-With the exception of access-regulated thesis studios in 100 Massachusetts Avenue, there are no 24-hour access spaces at The BAC.
-Administrators have also explored, at various times, the idea of investing in student dormitories.